fabian-sp/tidybib/README.md

 * Makes DOIs uppercase

 * `-m`: makes arxiv entries of type `Misc`
-* `u`: removes field url if a certain substring is contained in it
+* `-u`: removes field url if a certain substring is contained in it
-* `e`: removes field eprint for arxiv entries
+* `-e`: removes field eprint for arxiv entries
-* `a`: removes field abstract for arxiv entries
+* `-a`: removes field abstract for arxiv entries